itsneski/lightning-jet/README.md

 # Lightning Jet 🚀⚡️, or simply Jet

-Lightning Jet is a fully automated rebalancer for Lightning nodes.
-Jet optimizes channel liquidity allocation based on routing volume, missed routing opportunities (htlcs), and other variables.
+Lightning Jet is a fully automated rebalancer for nodes on the [Lightning Network](https://en.wikipedia.org/wiki/Lightning_Network).
+Jet facilitates routing through optimized channel liquidity allocation based on routing volume, missed routing opportunities (htlcs), and a range of other variables.

-Jet runs as a daemon (background process) on a broad range of [supported platforms](#supported-platforms).
-It classifies peers into inbound and outbound based on routing volume; it then rebalances the channels (via circular rebalancing), ensuring sufficient liquidity (inbound and outbound) to route sats.
+Jet runs as a daemon (background service) on a broad range of [supported platforms](#supported-platforms).
+It classifies peers into inbound and outbound based on routing volume; it then rebalances the channels (via circular rebalancing), ensuring sufficient liquidity (inbound and outbound) for bi-directional routing.

 The mission of Lightning Jet is to help independent node operators compete in the ever-changing landscape of the Lightning Network as big institutional players enter the space.